Doron-L/PriceOfCall/README.md

 It turns out that it is difficult...

-## Pivoting the first objective - going back to exploratory data analysis
+## ???Pivoting??? the first objective - going back to exploratory data analysis

 In order to look for valuable objective that can be found from this data set, I wanted to work with fewer features and more data.
 Thus, I chose the two features with the fewest number of categories, and cleaning the data only if there were NaNs in their elements.
 Leaving more data, and less features.
 Thus, leaving the emphasize over